gdcc/maven-parent/README.md

     <version>x.y.z</version>
 </parent>
 ```

-🚨 PLEASE NOTE: THIS PARENT MODULE HAS BEEN UPGRADED TO USE THE NEW CENTRAL PORTAL PUBLISHING METHOD! 🚨
-See also https://central.sonatype.org/news/20250326_ossrh_sunset/ for more information.
-Make sure to adapt your CI workflows: new server id `central` and it will require new tokens in CI secrets!

 Aside from dependencies and plugin management, the Parent POM provides sane defaults for `<groupId>` and the extended project information bits `<url>`, `<organization>`, `<issueManagement>`, `<scm>`, `<ciManagement>` and `<distributionManagement>`.
 You can always completely override them in a child project.